rtfeldman/json-to-elm/README.md

 # json-to-elm
-Create Elm type aliases and decoders based on JSON input
+Create Elm type aliases and decoders based on JSON input.
+Try it out at [json2elm.org](http://json2elm.org/)!

 This project allows you to automate the creation of: